Andrei Tarkovsky: Childhood and early life

-Andrei Tarkovsky was born in the village of Zavrazhye in the Yuryevetsky District of the Ivanovo Industrial Oblast (modern-day Kadyysky District of the Kostroma Oblast, Russia) to the poet and translator Arseny Aleksandrovich Tarkovsky, a native of Yelysavethrad of Ukrainian parentage, and Maria Ivanova Vishnyakova, a graduate of the Maxim Gorky Literature Institute who later worked as a proofreader; she was born in Moscow in the Dubasov family estate.
+Andrei Tarkovsky was born on 4 April 1932 in the village of Zavrazhye, near the town of Yuryevets, located about 500 km east from Moscow.
+His father was the poet and translator Arseny Aleksandrovich Tarkovsky, and his mother was Maria Ivanovna.
+Both his parents were graduates of the Moscow Literature Institute.
+Shortly before his birth, Andrei's parents moved to the village as Maria's father, a doctor, lived there.
+His sister, Marina, was born in 1934.

-Andrei's paternal grandfather Aleksandr Karlovich Tarkovsky (in Aleksander Karol Tarkowski) was a Polish nobleman who worked as a bank clerk.
-His wife Maria Danilovna Rachkovskaya was a Romanian language teacher who arrived from Iași.
-Andrei's maternal grandmother Vera Nikolayevna Vishnyakova (née Dubasova) belonged to an old Dubasov family of Russian nobility that traces its history back to the 17th century; among her relatives was Admiral Fyodor Dubasov, a fact she had to conceal during the Soviet days.
-She was married to Ivan Ivanovich Vishnyakov, a native of the Kaluga Governorate who studied law at the Moscow State University and served as a judge in Kozelsk.
+Andrei's paternal grandfather, Aleksandr Karlovich Tarkovsky (Aleksander Karol Tarkowski), was a Polish nobleman who worked as a bank clerk.
+His wife, Maria Danilovna Rachkovskaya, was a Romanian-language teacher who had arrived from Iași.
+Andrei's maternal grandmother, Vera Nikolayevna Vishnyakova, belonged to the old Dubasov family of the Russian nobility, which traced its history back to the 17th century.
+Among her relatives was Admiral Fyodor Dubasov, a fact she had to conceal during the Soviet period.
+She was married to Ivan Ivanovich Vishnyakov, a native of Kaluga Governorate, who studied law at Moscow University and served as a judge in Kozelsk.

-According to the family legend, Tarkovsky's ancestors on his father's side were princes from the Shamkhalate of Tarki, Dagestan, although his sister, Marina Tarkovskaya, who conducted detailed research on their genealogy, called it "a myth, even a prank of sorts," stressing that no document confirms this narrative.
+According to the family legend, Tarkovsky's ancestors on his father's side were princes from the Shamkhalate of Tarki, Dagestan, although his sister, Marina, who conducted detailed research on their genealogy, called it "a myth, even a prank of sorts," stressing that no document confirms this narrative.

-Tarkovsky spent his childhood in Yuryevets.
-His father left the family in 1937, subsequently volunteering for the army in 1941.
-He returned home in 1943, having been awarded the Order of the Red Star after being shot in one of his legs (which he would eventually need to have amputated due to gangrene).
-Tarkovsky stayed with his mother, moving with her and his sister Marina to Moscow, where she worked as a proofreader at a printing press.